Jincheon County: Location

-Jincheon belongs to the middle of Chungcheongbuk-do.
-It borders several cities of its province but also meets Gyeonggi-do.
+Jincheon belongs to the middle of North Chungcheong Province.
+It borders several cities of its province but also meets Gyeonggi Province.
 The southwestern part of this area is mountainous.

 Industry

 Farming has moved from the second most successful industry to the major contribution of this region.
 Hyundai Autonet moved its former factories into Jincheon and got to operate from February 2008.

 CJ also revealed its plan to construct a processing complex.

-In a Korean village, A Squid Game doll also had been spotted.
+In a Korean village, a Squid Game doll also had been spotted.

 Festival

 Jincheon holds a World Taekwondo Hwarang festival every year.
 The festival is an opportunity for all enthusiasts of Taekwondo to come together.

 The festival has more meaning as experience, since it not only provides a splendid tour opportunity in Korea, but participants also experience the spirit of Korean martial arts.